150' BR IN GREAT 1400 FT 3BR/2BA ON CENT PK N.!

-Please don't respond if: you regularly smoke weed at home, use other drugs when you socialize, are a heavy alcohol drinker, work at home all the time, run a business from home, or have a relationship with someone who will stay overnight frequently.
+Please don't respond if: you are a heavy alcohol drinker, use "hard" drugs like cocaine, "crystal" or Ecstasy, or have a relationship with someone who will stay overnight frequently.

-PLEASE -- PUT "HI THERE" IN THE FIRST SENTENCE OF YOUR RESPONSE, SO I KNOW YOU'VE READ ALL THE DETAILS IN THE LISTING.
+PLEASE -- PUT "HI THERE" IN THE FIRST SENTENCE OF YOUR RESPONSE, SO I KNOW YOU'VE READ THE DETAILS IN THE LISTING.